0x646e78/ptf-vagrant/README.md

 It currently installs _all_ tools, configuration options coming soon but for now you can edit provision.sh if you'd like to adjust the install.
 Total size with all tools installed is ~24G.

-It sets up the networking as a bridged interface.
+Networking is configured as a bridged interface.

 It should work across Virtualbox, VMWare and Parallels.